glimadev/cqrs-angular2-nosql/README.md

 - Typescript;
 - NoSQL DocumentDB;

-INSTALAÇÃO
+INSTALLATION
-- DocumentDB - Instale e inicie o emulador local: https://docs.microsoft.com/pt-br/azure/cosmos-db/local-emulator
+- DocumentDB - Install and start the local emulator: https://docs.microsoft.com/pt-br/azure/cosmos-db/local-emulator
-- Typescript - Certifique-se que o seu Visual Studio tenha a versão mais recente da extensão do Typescript.
+- Typescript - Make sure you have the lasted Typescript extension on yours VS.
-- Dê um play no projeto. =)
+- Press Start on the project. =)